 Rhode Island recently decriminalized marijuana and passed legalized medical marijuana around 2007.
 A PPP poll taken in January found that 52 percent of voters in the state support legalizing pot for recreational use.

 Vermont has made strides to scale back marijuana prohibition over the past year, with a successful measure to decriminalize and a separate bill to establish a system of dispensaries for the state's medical cannabis patients.
 Observers see the state's strong support for the recent reelection of Gov. Peter Shumlin (D), an advocate for marijuana reform, as a sign that voters could get behind a ballot initiative to legalize.
 There is no large-scale effort toward this end yet, but a legalization bill was introduced in the state Legislature last session.
 It didn't receive a vote.

 Polls have consistently shown Vermonters to be supportive of efforts to scale back prohibition on marijuana.

-- using radio free exile and radio free exile televised, I bring you the perspective of a self-imposed exile, whatever that brings to the table, if you know what I mean. someone has to chronicle the goings on in penfield, new york, and I've appointed myself.here's a link to a radio free exile web page on wix.for the best original bumper stickers, t-shirts, mugs, buttons, and whatever, check out the radio free exile super swag emporium - your 1st amendment one-stop.for updates to all things exile, join exileguy's announcement list, and you'll get an occasional email with what's new.exilep.o. box 691penfield, new york14526
+- using radio free exile and radio free exile televised, I bring you the perspective of a self-imposed exile, whatever that brings to the table, if you know what I mean. someone has to chronicle the goings on in penfield, new york, and I've appointed myself.here's a link to radio free exile dot com, where you'll find everything you'll ever need to know. everything.for the best original bumper stickers, t-shirts, mugs, buttons, and whatever, check out the radio free exile super swag emporium - your 1st amendment one-stop.for updates to all things exile, join exileguy's announcement list, and you'll get an occasional email with what's new.exilep.o. box 691penfield, new york14526